hu-po/openpi/examples/mycobot/README.md

 # MyCobot Drawing

-This task uses a MyCobot280pi 6-DOF robot arm to draw on a Wacom Intuos Pro tablet.

-The goal is to draw a target black and white image.
-Target images are generated.
-The reward is the L2 distance between the robot's drawing and the target image.
-Each episode consists of some maximum number of robot steps.
+this task uses a MyCobot280pi 6-DOF robot arm to draw on a Wacom Intuos Pro tablet. the goal is to draw a target black and white image. target images are generated. the reward is the L2 distance between the robot's drawing and the target image. each episode consists of some maximum number of robot steps.

 ## Setup